-Students who live in Bedford Borough (ie. Wootton, Wharley End, Bourne End, etc) have transport provided for them by Bedford Borough.
+Students who live in Wootton, Wharley End or Bourne End may travel to School on one of the free buses contracted by Bedford Borough.
 Details of timing, picking up places and bus passes are issued by the Local Authority.

-There are also several commercial routes which are available to students who travel in from Marston, Kempston, Elstow and Wilstead.
+There are also several commercial routes which are available to students from Marston, Kempston, Elstow and Wilstead.
 Students travelling to and from these destinations will have to pay for their journey as they are not coming from within the school's catchment area.